yxlow07/yxlow07.github.io/content/blog/naic.md

 4. Evaluate the model (`accuracy` is the simplest metric)
 5. Repeat steps `2-4` with different models

-Some of the models we tried were `ResNet34`, `RestNet50`, `EfficientNetV2`, `Vision Transformers (ViT)`.
+Some of the models we tried were `ResNet34`, `RestNet50`, `EfficientNetV2` and `Vision Transformers (ViT)`.
 Through this process, we were able to determine that `EfficientNetV2` is the best at this task.
 Its model architecture is shown below.

 ![](/images/naic-efficientnetv2.png)
 <cent>EfficientNetV2 Model Architecture</cent>